enrong2000/NJUST-CS-Notes/[大一上] 程序设计基础（I）/程序设计基础（I）总结.md

  	return a + b;
  }

- double add(double a, int b)				// <- Here, A New Defination for Double A and Int B {
+ double add(double a, int b)				// <- Here, A New Definition for Double A and Int B {
  	return a + (double)b;
  }